microsoft/vscode-docs/docs/terminal/basics.md

 You can learn more about customizing terminals via terminal profiles in [Configuring Profiles](/docs/terminal/profiles.md#configuring-profiles).

-### Can I add a keyboard shortcut for the Open in Integrated Terminal command?
+### Can I add a keyboard shortcut for the Explorer's Open in Integrated Terminal command?

 You can open new terminals for specific folders from the Explorer via the **Open in Integrated Terminal** context menu command.